 After You Apply

-o If you apply online be sure to print a copy of the Exemption Filing Receipt.
+o If you apply online, be sure to print a copy of the Exemption Filing Receipt.

 o Incomplete applications or applications submitted without the required documentation will not be approved.

 o You will receive an email when your exemption application is either approved or denied.
-You can also check the status of your exemption at the Property Appraiser's website (www.polkpa.org) by searching for the property and viewing the exemptions section of the parcel detail page.
+You may also check the status of your exemption at the Property Appraiser's website (www.polkpa.org) by searching for the property and viewing the exemptions section of the parcel detail page.